-The year 2020 brought along with it predicaments which initially were thought to stand a bleak chance of occurrence.
-What seemed to be mild aberration by many, as the news flowed through the channels early 2020, turned out to be damaging over the year.
-The turn of events that led to lockdown in many countries only added fuel to the VUCA world in which they were operating.
+The year 2020 brought along with it predicament in the form of pandemic.
+Initially what seemed to be mild hiccups, as the news flowed through the media channels in the early part of the year, turned out to be detrimental.
+The turn of events leading to lockdown in many countries added fuel to the VUCA world in which we were already operating.

-The e content developed by the faculty is another plus in this platform of learning, this helped the students to learn at their own pace and refer to the content whenever they were stuck.
-Needless to mention that this e content will eventually flow into the public domain for the benefit of the larger public.
+The e-content developed by the faculty was another plus from this platform of learning, it helped the students to learn at their own pace and refer to the content whenever they were stuck.
+Needless to mention that this e-content will eventually flow into the public domain for the benefit of the larger public.

 With all the stakeholders quickly adapting the new environment led to effective meetings with students.
 Surprise visitors in the meetings like a sibling of the students popping into the frame or any other family members making a cameo unknowingly would make it interesting and funny and at the same time taught us to be more empathetic.

 The flexibility and savings in time had a positive influence on research activities, it gave the researchers the much needed additional time to build their research portfolio.
 The count from “Nature Index” indicates that the research publications from all the researchers across the globe are moving north.